spookylukey/django-views-the-right-way/source/delegation.rst

 plenty of things worse than copy-paste programming, and `the wrong abstraction
 <https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction>`_ is one of them.

-I recently wrote several implementations of Mozilla's `Fluent
+I recently wrote several implementations of Mozilla’s `Fluent
 <https://projectfluent.org/>`_ localisation language, all of them in Python.
 First I wrote an interpreter, then a Fluent-to-Python compiler, then a Fluent-to-Elm compiler.
 These last two projects are clearly very similar in